drclab/drclab.github.io/content/posts/mcmc-102.md

 -0.278 & 0.648
 \end{bmatrix}.
 $$

-An acceptance rate near 0.85–0.9 indicates the step size and trajectory length are well matched to the curvature of the target distribution.
+An acceptance rate near $0.99$ signals that the step size (`0.28`) and trajectory length (`5` leapfrog steps) strike a good balance between accuracy and long-distance exploration for this problem.

 ## 3. Visualise the trajectory

-Plot joint samples and coordinate traces to confirm the chain explores the ellipsoid without sticking.
-Look for dense coverage of the tilted ellipse and quickly mixing traces.
+Plots make it easier to spot problems.
+The joint scatter plot checks whether the chain fills the tilted ellipse implied by the covariance, while the trace plot shows how each coordinate evolves through time.

 ```python
 import matplotlib.pyplot as plt